Paranthropus: P. aethiopicus

 In 1968, French palaeontologists Camille Arambourg and Yves Coppens described "Paraustralopithecus aethiopicus" based on a toothless mandible from the Shungura Formation, Ethiopia (Omo 18).
 In 1976, American anthropologist Francis Clark Howell and Breton anthropologist Yves Coppens reclassified it as A. africanus.
-In 1986, after the discovery of the skull KNM WT 17000 by English anthropologist Alan Walker and Richard Leakey classified it into Paranthropus as P. aethiopicus.
+In 1986, after the discovery of the skull KNM WT 17000 by English anthropologist Alan Walker and Richard Leakey, the specimen was classified into Paranthropus as P. aethiopicus.
 There is debate whether this is synonymous with P. boisei, the main argument for separation being the skull seems less adapted for chewing tough vegetation.

 In 1989, palaeoartist and zoologist Walter Ferguson reclassified KNM WT 17000 into a new species, walkeri, because he considered the skull's species designation questionable as it comprised the skull whereas the holotype of P. aethiopicus comprised only the mandible.
 Ferguson's classification is almost universally ignored, and is considered to be synonymous with P. aethiopicus.

 Others

 In 2015, Ethiopian palaeoanthropologist Yohannes Haile-Selassie and colleagues described the 3.5–3.2 Ma A. deyiremeda based on three jawbones from the Afar Region, Ethiopia.
 They noted that, though it shares many similarities with Paranthropus, it may not have been closely related because it lacked enlarged molars which characterize the genus.
 Nonetheless, in 2018, independent researcher Johan Nygren recommended moving it to Paranthropus based on dental and presumed dietary similarity.

 A 1.4 million year old jaw, designated "SK 15" that was discovered in 1949 in Swartkrans, initially named Telanthropus capensis and later attributed to Homo ergaster was suggested to belong to the genus Parathropus by palaeoanthropologist Clément Zanolli, based on high-resolution X-ray scans and virtual 3D modeling.